retro/apitizer/README.md

 	});

 In this case `authorStore.one()` will return a random object from the store, and that object will be embedded in the `author` property of the `article`.

+## Custom data and API endpoints

+In some cases you might need additional API points that can handle some specific task.
+For instance you might have `/login` endpoint where users can login.
+This action will still use the `users` store, but will have to behave differently than the default REST actions.
+Also, for development and testing you need a user with the known credentials, so you can actually login to the app.
+Here is how you can solve this problem with APItizer:

+	var schema = {
+		type : "object",
+		properties : {
+			id : {
+				type : "integer"
+			},
+			username : {
+				type : "string"
+			},
+			password : {
+				type : "string"
+			}
+		}
+	}, userStore;

+	apitizer.addSchema('user', schema);
+	userStore = apitizer.schemaStore('user', 0, {
+		id : apitizer.types.autoincrement()
+	})

+Here we have defined the schema, and created an empty store, now we can add some custom data:

+	userStore.add({
+		username : 'retro',
+		password : '1337'
+	});

+This will create a user with known credentials.
+Now all we need to do is create the `/login` endpoint:

+	apitizer.fixture('POST /login', function(params){
+		var users = userStore.db(params) // Search the data in the store's database if(users.count() === 0){
+			throw {errors: ['Wrong credentials'], status: 401}
+		} else {
+			return users.first();
+		}
+	});

+_APItizer uses the excellent [TaffyDB](http://www.taffydb.com) library to store the data, so you can use it's [fancy querying possibilities](http://www.taffydb.com/workingwithdata) to get the data._

+Now you can emulate the login process by POSTing to the `/login` endpoint:

+	$.post('/login', {
+		username : 'retro',
+		password : 1338
+	}).then(function(user){
+		alert('You logged in!')
+		}, function(error){
+		alert('Wrong credentials!')
+	});